Kashyab19/hbc-2023-axelar/README.md

 ### Axelar Implementation
 Royalty owners such as users, websites, the data marketplace, or advertisers will specify a desired destination chain they want to be paid in.
 The data purchaser will have the freedom to spend any token on the data.
 After buying the data, the token amount from the buyer(source chain) will be sent to the Axelar network where it is converted to the destination chain token.
 The new token will be sent to the Data Marketplace smart contract to be distributed to the correct royalty owners using the correct chain.

+### Thirdweb Implementation
+With the use of the Thirdweb SDK, we are able to allow the user to connect their crypto wallet to the DApp.
+Thirdweb's beautiful user interface makes it easy for developers to display functional and easy to understand user ready applications.

 ### Current Process
 Data Collection